yannickhofmann/ofxLlamaCpp/README.md

 ## What is ofxLlamaCpp?

-ofxLlama brings efficient large-language-model inference into the openFrameworks ecosystem.
+ofxLlamaCpp brings large-language-model inference into the openFrameworks ecosystem.
 It acts as a simple bridge between:

 *   **openFrameworks (oF)**
 *   **llama.cpp** (C/C++ inference engine)